-31 See, in particular:
+30 See, in particular:

-lf Does your research

-YES involve harmful

-biological agents?
-5

-ororogroun agomer

-Does your research

-involve harmful

-chemical and

-explosive agents?6

-Does your research

-involve harmful

-radioactive agents?7

-Does your research

-involve other harmful

-materials or

-equipment, e.g. high-

-powered laser

-systems?

-cyclomo.
+If YES Does your research involve harmful biological agents?
+5 Does your research involve harmful chemical and explosive agents?
+6 Does your research involve harmful radioactive agents?
+7 Does your research involve other harmful materials or equipment, e.g. high-powered laser systems? on 8: DUAL USE ī the po your research have otential for military cations?
+YES NO Information to be provided Narrative document describing the potential dual use implications of the research.
+If YES Does your research have an exclusive civilian application focus?
+Explanations on the exclusive civilian focus of the research Will your research use or produce goods or information that will require export licenses in accordance with legislation on dual use items?
+Details on what goods and information used and produced in your research will need export licences

 Does your research affect current standards in military ethics - e.g., global ban on weapons of mass destruction, issues of proportionality, discrimination of combatants and accountability in drone and autonomous robotics developments, Details on how the research might affect current standards in military ethics. incendiary or laser weapons?
-Section on 9: MISUSE Does your research have the potential for malevolent/criminal/terrorist abuse?
+Section on 9: MISUSE 1 Does your research have the potential for malevolent/criminal/terrorist abuse?
 YES NO Information to be provided Narrative document describing the potential dual use implications of the research If YES Does your research involve information on/or the use of biological-, chemical-, nuclear/radiological-security sensitive materials and explosives, and means of their delivery?
 Details on the legal requirements of the possession of such items and proposed risk mitigation strategies.
 Does your research involve the development of technologies or the creation of information that could have severe negative impacts on human rights standards (e.g. privacy, Details on measures to prevent malevolent abuse.
 Details on risk mitigation strategies.